Volga Germans: Soviet deportation

 The Soviet regime stated that the evacuation was a preventive measure, so that the German population would not be misled into collaborating with the German Army rather than a punitive measure, and they did not reveal the sentence to the forced labor camps.
-Stalin allegedly gave the following "secret" order to the NKVD, produced in German-controlled Latvia on September 20, 1941:
+Stalin allegedly gave the following "secret" order to the NKVD, produced in German-controlled Latvia on 20 September 1941:

 Aerial view of the Vorkutlag, one of the GULAG forced labor camps where many Germans from Russia perished.

 "After the house search, tell everyone who is scheduled to be deported that, according to the government's decision, they are being sent to other regions of the USSR.
 Transport the entire family in one car until the train station, but at the station, heads of families must be loaded into a separate train car prepared especially for them.
 Their families are deported for special settlements in the far away regions of the Union.
 [Family members] must not know about the forthcoming separation from the head of the family."

 The document above may be a fabrication, as Latvia was under German occupation at that time.
 Nevertheless, the instructions were followed by the NKVD troops who directed the deportation.
 The reason for separating the men could have been that they were all destined to be sent to forced labor camps, known as Trudarmee (labor army, officially referred to as labor columns).
 The deported Germans coined this phrase, whereas Soviet documents only referred to "labor obligations" or "labor regulations."
 Able-bodied men between the ages of 15 and 55 and, later, able-bodied women between the ages of 16 and 45 were forced to do labor in the forests and mines of Siberia and Central Asia under conditions similar to those prevalent in the Gulag forced labor camps, while other Germans were directly deported to Gulag forced labor camps.
 After the Nazi invasion began, the NKVD (via Prikaz No. 35105) banned ethnic Germans from serving in the Soviet military.
 They sent tens of thousands of these soldiers to the Trudarmee.

 The expulsion of the Volga Germans was finished on schedule at the end of September 1941.
 According to the Soviet Union, the total number sent to forced internal exile was about 950,000.
 However, the actual estimated number of victims is much higher.
-It took 151 train convoys to accomplish the first transfers of the Volga German population, an astounding figure when one considers that the Soviet Union was heavily engaged in fighting the advancing German army, and all railway stock was required to bring soldiers to the front.
+It took 151 train convoys to accomplish the first transfers of the Volga German population.
 This operation also involved 1,550 NKVD and 3,250 police agents, assisted by 12,150 soldiers of the Red Army.